hoenirvili/syn-scan/README.md

 # syn-scan

-Small, simple utility written in Go that scans a TCP port service on a target by using the half-open syn scanning method.
+Small, simple utility written in Go that scans a TCP service by using the half-open syn scanning method.

 ## Usage example and how to compile it from source